jackcooperdev/CauldronDocs/pages/engine/tools/session.md

+---
+title: Session Manager
+description: 'Session Page'
+---
 # Session Manager

-This toolset has functions that allow for the creation and managment of game sessions.
+This toolset has functions that allow for the creation and management of game sessions.

 ## Functions